 Entrepreneurs: Ryan Cruz, Eric Cruz, and Kevin Zamora

 Muvez is an innovative slipper brand dedicated to re-imagining the future of indoor slippers.
-MUVEZ men’s convertible and lightweight indoor slippers deliver unrivaled comfort and convenience and are lightweight are convertible.
+MUVEZ men’s indoor slippers deliver unrivaled comfort and convenience and are lightweight are convertible.

-The dual sole technology creates an effortless transition from the outdoors through the use of detachable outsoles; designed to provide protection, extra shock absorption and unmatched comfort.
+Through the use of detachable outsoles, the dual sole technology creates an effortless transition from the outdoors; designed to provide protection, extra shock absorption and unmatched comfort.